๐Ÿ’ตPrinciples of Macroeconomics

 Nominal GDP vs. Real GDP

-• Nominal GDP uses current-year prices—reflects both quantity changes and price changes
+• Nominal GDP uses current-year prices.
+It reflects both quantity changes and price changes mixed together.

-• Real GDP adjusts for inflation using a base year—isolates actual changes in output
+• Real GDP adjusts for inflation using a base-year price level.
+It isolates actual changes in output.

-• Real GDP is the proper measure for comparing economic growth over time—removes the distortion of inflation
+• Real GDP is the proper measure for comparing economic growth over time because it removes the distortion of inflation.

-Compare: Nominal GDP vs. Real GDP—if nominal GDP rose 5% but inflation was 3%, real GDP only grew about 2%.
-The exam frequently tests this distinction, especially in scenarios asking you to assess whether an economy actually produced more or just experienced inflation.
+Compare: Nominal GDP vs. Real GDP.
+If nominal GDP rose 5% but inflation was 3%, real GDP only grew about 2%.
+Exam questions frequently present scenarios asking you to assess whether an economy actually produced more or just experienced higher prices.
+Always check whether a question gives you nominal or real figures before drawing conclusions.

 Quick Reference Table